Republic of Independent Guiana: The Counani Region

 Long regarded in European lore as the fabled El Dorado, the area captivated imaginations for centuries.
 In its early days, pioneering priests ventured deep into the region, instructing the native inhabitants in the cultivation of cacao, coffee, and other vital crops, thereby transforming the landscape into productive agricultural zones.
-For over a century, the territory had been referred to as the "Conteste Franco-Brésilien"—a disputed zone that, despite its strategic and economic allure, remained largely unoccupied and ungoverned by either of the rival powers claiming it until the 1900s.
+For over a century, the territory had been referred to as the "Conteste Franco-Brésilien" — a disputed zone that, despite its strategic and economic allure, remained largely unoccupied and ungoverned by either of the rival powers claiming it until the 1900s.

 Precedents

-To help protect themselves from the Cabanagem revolt, France built a fort in 1840 on the eastern bank of the Oyapock River, within what was then Brazilian-claimed territory.
-In response, Brazil established another fort past the Araguari, threatening France's claimed land.
+To protect themselves from the Cabanagem revolt, France built a fort in 1840 on the eastern bank of the Oyapock River, within what was then Brazilian-claimed territory.
+In response to this, Brazil established another fort past the Araguari, threatening France's claimed land.

 The risk of war resulted in British mediation in 1841, after which the two rival forts were dismantled.
 His Imperial Majesty Dom Pedro II accepted the neutralization of the territory between the rivers, pending negotiations deciding its attribution.

 While the Treaty of Paris was very clear, establishing the border at the Oyapock with mention of geographic coordinates, His Majesty, confident of prevailing in the dispute, allowed some flexibility in order to buy time and address internal challenges facing the Empire, which was threatened with fragmentation.

 According to the 1901 Constitution of Counani, the state would be 25 years old, marking its foundation in 1876.
 Furthermore, The Sun claimed that the native Counanese had already established an independent government of their own in 1874, their democratically elected president being "M. Chaton", drafter of the State constitution, which bore his name.

 This seems unlikely and satirical whatsoever, as "Chaton" literally means "kitten".
-Even then, he is part of clear presidential line claimed by Segundo Sarrión y Díaz Herrera, "Counani's representative in Portugal, Spain and Morrocco":
+Even then, he is part of a clear presidential line claimed by Segundo Sarrión y Díaz Herrera, "Counani's representative in Portugal, Spain and Morocco":

-Chaton (1874-), Paul Cartier (Quartier?), Adolphe Brezet (1892–1894), Albert Franken (1894-?), Adolphe Brezet (1901-1910s).
+Chaton (1874–), Paul Cartier (Quartier?), Adolphe Brezet (1892–1894), Albert Franken (1894–?), Adolphe Brezet (1901-1910s).
 In addition, usurper Francisco X. V. Cabral (1895) was mentioned.